A simple and delicious panzanella salad with green lentils, mixed peppers and tomatoes dressed with a light and bright red wine vinaigrette.

 - ¼ cup extra virgin olive oil

-- 2 tbsp red wine vinegar or balsamic vinegar
+- 2 tablespoon red wine vinegar or balsamic vinegar

-- 1 ½ tsp soft brown sugar or sweetener of your choice
+- 1 ½ teaspoon soft brown sugar or sweetener of your choice

 For the salad: